Paul Ryder: Other projects

-Ryder left Happy Mondays to write music for several television shows, and formed a new band, Big Arm, who released an album in 2008 titled Radiator.
+Ryder left Happy Mondays to write music for several television shows, including Turn on Terry for ITV1, Baby's Birth Day for Granada TV and Forensics School for Discovery.
+He then formed a new band, Big Arm, who released an album in 2008 titled Radiator.
+He also played bass for Ian Brown on one of his solo tours.

 Ryder lived in Los Angeles where he continued to write music.
 He supported Tom Tom Club on two of the dates on the North America tour in October 2010, playing gigs in San Francisco and Los Angeles.
 He was joined by Eddy Gronfier, Neo Garcia on drums and Matt Cheadle on guitar.

+In the months leading up to his death, he recorded a video podcast, The Paul Ryder Tapes, with his ex-wife, journalist and TV producer Angela Smith, detailing his life and the history of Happy Mondays.
+The podcast reached number one in both the UK and Ireland music podcast charts.
+He completed it just 12 days before his death and it was released in July 2023, a year on from his death.

 Death

-Ryder was found dead in his bed by his mother on 15 July 2022, aged 58, the day before the band were due to play at a festival in Sunderland.
-He had been reporting headaches after arriving in Salford after flying from his home in Los Angeles.

-The family later said that the coroner had said that Ryder died as a result of Ischaemic heart disease and diabetes, but they were waiting for the full coroner's report to be released.
+Ryder was found dead by his mother on 15 July 2022, aged 58, the day the band were due to play at a festival in Sunderland.
+He had been reporting headaches upon arriving in Salford after flying from his home in Los Angeles.
+The family later reported that the coroner had said that Ryder died as a result of Ischaemic heart disease and diabetes, but they were waiting for the full coroner's report to be released.